mlml/autovot/README.md

 *Bring me to the [command line tutorial](#cltutorial)*

 **Note:**
 * This plugin does not train a new classifier.
 You have the option of using one of the classifiers provided with this installation.
-If you'd like to train your own, please follow the [command line tutorial] (#cltutorial).
+If you'd like to train your own, please follow the [command line tutorial](#cltutorial).
 * The Praat plugin allows you to work with one file at a time.
 If you would like to execute this function over all files in a directory and save them, you may write a Praat script to do so.
 A script will be made available in a future version of AutoVOT.